-My Lords, I shall now repeat a Statement made by my right honourable friend the Chancellor of the Exchequer in another place.
-The Statement is as follows.
+My Lords, I will now repeat a Statement made by my right honourable friend the Chancellor of the Exchequer in another place.

 My Lords, that concludes the Statement.